caleywoods/SOSMS/README.md

 the news that Fooville has been devasted by a tornado and are instantly worried about you.

-Your parents, scared to death, hear about SOSMS and log onto the site.
-They enter your phone number and their phone number or email address.
+You, being the smart, tech saavy person you are just so happened to visit the SOSMS website a few months back and created an account with us.
+After creating said account, you added both your parents and your brother as contacts to be notified via voice/sms in the event you text our app.
+So...

-From your aid station in Fooville you text "SAFE" to the SOSMS phone number and your parents are immediately notified via SMS or email that a phone number matching the one they're searching for has checked in.
+From your aid station in Fooville you text "SAFE" to the SOSMS phone number and your contacts are all immediately notified via SMS or a phone call that you've checked in.